Early History of Three Springs

 selection in 1906 under the name of the Kadathinni Agricultural Area.
 The first seven men who made an

-application for a holding were Walter Browning, John A. Richardson,
+application to take up land for farming were Walter Browning, John Richardson,

 The first to take up residence on his holding was Reuben Carter, who